• Skip to primary navigation

 Keeping copies of your child’s medical records is essential for their care so that you can ensure all future medical caregivers know their history.

-• Be sure to keep a record of all types of evaluations of your child.
+• Be sure to record all types of evaluations of your child.
 For instance, in addition to medical assessment, keep a record of behavioral, educational, and psychological evaluations.

 • Keep a record of all treatments and therapies your child has received, including medications.

-• Keep financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.
+• Maintain financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.

 • Keep all legal documents, health insurance documents, educational documents and records, and records related to in-home care, daycare, and other similar services.

-• Keep a record of taxes, financial and estate planning, and any legal advocacy or government or non-profit aid.
+• Keep records of taxes, financial and estate planning, legal advocacy, and government or non-profit aid.

 In short, keep documentation and records for everything related to your child’s well-being, care, treatment, and planning for the future.
 This includes a lot of paperwork, but it is crucial.
 Keep it organized, ideally both in paper form and digital form.